 Twitter, tweets, and finding your voice — Recruiters are looking for you…on Twitter!
 Just having an account isn’t enough.
 If you’re considering working for a tech-savvy company, a company with “younger” workers, or a company with a high profile social network presence, then you need to get your Tweets in order.
 Columbia University has a nice shopping list of things to get you started in your Twitter job search.

-Blogging to express your talent — If you are reading this article online, it’s probably on the www.mrl8nite.com blog.
-WordPress.com is an easy-to-use site where you can present and gather feedback to your talent.
-It’s hard to get an audience to participate in your blog, so look at it more as a periodic publishing site for your talent.
+Blogging to express your talent — If you are reading this article online, it’s on LinkedIn and also on my www.mrl8nite.com blog.
+WordPress.com or BlogSpot.com are examples of easy-to-use blogging sites where you can present and gather feedback to your talent.
+It’s hard to get an audience to participate in your blog, so look at it more as a “periodic publishing” site for your talent.
 Use the MrL8Nite approach and start writing informative articles that you can share (via links) with others that might be interested in your topic.
 Once the blog is established (a dozen or more posts), consider linking it to your LinkedIn profile or putting it on your resume or mentioning it in your cover letter as appropriate.
 Click here for more guidance on starting a blog.

 Microsoft Office (especially Word) — If you can’t set page breaks, use the table-of-contents option, align a right tab marker on the ruler, set line-spacing attributes, demonstrate effective use of track-changes, or embed graphics with text wrapping, then you aren’t proficient at a corporate-level mastery Microsoft Word.
 The same with sorting, filtering, auto-summing, inverting tables, and writing macros for Excel.
 These talents (and more!) are often expected when you say “Proficient at Microsoft Office” on your resume.
 I always suggest starting with a book from “For Dummies” series (bad name, good content).
 A great place to get some FREE training on Office is GCFLearnFree — this site is hosted by Good Will Industries and it’s a great place to get good, free Microsoft Office courses that will walk you from creating your first PowerPoint presentation to flipping pivot tables in Excel.
 Take advantage of it!